 Helvellyn is, by far, our favourite mountain in Lake District.
 When we climbed it first time, we instantly fell in love with it.
-There are many paths to the summit, coming from all directions, but we always opt for the most exciting, and challenging route – via Striding Edge and Swirral Edge.
+There are many paths to the summit, coming from all directions, but we always opt for the most exciting and challenging route – via Striding Edge and Swirral Edge.
 In the English Lakes ‘edge’ usually means exposed ridge.
 In Helvellyn’s case the two ‘edges’ are short rocky ridges – great fun for hikers looking for a bit of excitement.
-Fortunately, there is a bypass path along Striding Edge, therefore this walk is greatly enjoyed by walkers without good head for heights.
+Fortunately, there is a bypass path along Striding Edge, therefore this walk can also be enjoyed by walkers without good head for heights!
 Alternatively, paths coming from South and North are less challenging and shorter.
-We will, however focus on hike from Glenridding, the eastern approach, as in our opinion it’s the most exciting route of ascent.
+We will, however focus on hike from Glenridding, the eastern approach, as in our opinion it’s the most exciting route of ascent to Helvellyn’s summit.

 - Height: 950 masl

 - Parking: large visitors car park in Glenridding (charge applies).
 Alternatively, free on street parking